-Satellite images and tracking maps of Tropical Storm Rick 2015, November 18 - 26.
+Satellite images, weather maps and tracks of Tropical Storm Rick 2015, November 18 - 26.
 Max wind speed 40mph.

 Rick has become a swirl of low clouds that has been devoid of organized deep convection for more than 12 hours.
 As a result, Rick is now a post-tropical remnant low, and this will be the last NHC advisory on this system.
 The initial intensity remains 30 knots, which is in agreement with the latest Dvorak current intensity estimate from TAFB.
 Dry air, strong southwesterly shear, and cooler sea surface temperatures along the forecast track of the low should cause weakening during the next couple of days, and dissipation is expected within 72 hours.